Originally published October 6, 2006. Updated February 17, 2014.

 - Reishi: Strictly a medicinal mushroom, not a culinary one, reishi is woody, hard, and bitter.
 Like maitake and other related mushrooms species, reishi can improve immune function and inhibit the growth of some malignant tumors.
 It also shows significant anti-inflammatory effects, reduces allergic responsiveness, and protects the liver.
 You can buy dried, ground mushrooms and use them to make tea if you don’t mind the bitterness.
 Otherwise, buy reishi tablets, liquid extracts or capsules, which are available online and in health food stores and follow the recommended dosage.
 Take reishi every day for at least two months to see what it can do for you.

-- Lion’s Mane: This nontoxic medicinal and culinary mushroom is believed to stimulate nerve growth.
+- Lion’s Mane: Mushroom health benefits can also come from this nontoxic medicinal and culinary mushroom, which is believed to stimulate nerve growth.
 It also may improve mild cognitive impairment.
 A Japanese study published in 2009 found that test scores of study participants who took Lion’s Mane in tablet form improved as over the course of the 16 weeks they took the pills but declined afterwards.
 The researchers concluded that Lion’s Mane mushrooms are effective in improving mild cognitive impairment.

 - Turkey Tail: a purely medicinal mushroom with proven anticancer effects.
 Use extracts in liquid or capsule form.